Rhamphocottidae: Characteristics

 Rhamphocottidae sculpins have a single pharyngobranchial bone.
 In the pectoral fins several of the lower pectoral rays are separated from the upper lobe and are free of the fin membrane.
 There are fin stays in the dorsal and anal fin.
 The tail has all parts of the hypural and parhypural fused into a single complex structure.
-The smallest species is the grunt sculpin (Rhamphocottus richardsonii) with a amximum published total length of 8.9 cm while the largest is Ereunias grallator which reaches a maximum published total length of 30 cm.
+The smallest species is the grunt sculpin (Rhamphocottus richardsonii) with a maximum published total length of 8.9 cm while the largest is Ereunias grallator which reaches a maximum published total length of 30 cm.

 Distribution and habitat

 Rhamphocottidae are found in the North Pacific Ocean where they are found from Japan along the Asian coasts to Alaska and south to California.
 These are demeral or bathydemersal fishes with the grunt sculpin being a species of intertidal and subtidal regions but they other species being deep water fishes.